top of page

 짓게 만든 건 틀에 가둔 건 어른이란 걸 Adults are the ones who built the mold and locked us in it

-• 짓다 (to do; to make; to commit an action) + -게 (causative/connecting ending = “to make someone do,” “so that someone does”) → “to make (someone) do,” “to cause (someone) to do” + 만들다 (to make; to create) + -ㄴ (attributive past ending) → “made,” “that made,” “that caused” + 것 (thing) + -은 (topic marker) → 것은 → 건 → “the thing,” “what”
+• 짓다 (to build / make / compose / write / create — meaning depends heavily on context — e.g., writing lyrics/poems, making facial expressions, building a house, etc.) + -게 만들다 (to make someone do (verb) / to cause someone to (verb)) + -ㄴ (attributive past ending) → “made,” “that made,” “that built” + 것 (thing) + -은 (topic marker) → 것은 → 건 → “the thing,” “what”

 틀에 가둔 건: "The thing that locked (someone) in a frame" or "What locked (someone) in a mold." (figurative, meaning constrained or boxed in by society’s expectations)